View this document as: a single page | multiple pages.

 Agency-Specific Privacy Compliance

-Section 3.9 identifies agency requirements to consult their SAOP to determine privacy compliance requirements.
-It is critical to involve the agency’s SAOP in the earliest stages of digital authentication system development to assess and mitigate privacy risks and advise the agency on compliance obligations such as whether the federation triggers the Privacy Act of 1974 or the E-Government Act of 2002 requirement to conduct a PIA.
-For example, if the agency is serving as an IdP in a federation, it is likely that the Privacy Act requirements will be triggered and require coverage by either a new or existing Privacy Act System of Records Notice since credentials would be maintained at the IdP on behalf of any RP it federates with.
-If, however, the agency is an RP and using a third-party IdP, digital authentication may not trigger the requirements of the Privacy Act, depending on what data passed from the RP is maintained by the agency at the RP (in such instances the agency may have a broader programmatic SORN that covers such data).
+Section 3.10 identifies agency requirements to consult their SAOP to determine privacy compliance requirements.
+It is critical to involve the agency’s SAOP in the earliest stages of digital authentication system development to assess and mitigate privacy risks and advise the agency on compliance obligations, such as whether the federation triggers the Privacy Act of 1974 [PrivacyAct] or the E-Government Act of 2002 [E-Gov] requirement to conduct a PIA.
+For example, if the agency is serving as an IdP in a federation, Privacy Act requirements will likely be triggered and require coverage by either a new or existing Privacy Act SORN since credentials would be maintained at the IdP on behalf of any RP with which it federates.
+However, if the agency is an RP that uses a third-party IdP, digital authentication may not trigger the requirements of the Privacy Act, depending on what data passed from the RP is maintained by the agency at the RP.
+In such instances, the agency may have a broader programmatic SORN that covers such data.

 The SAOP can similarly assist the agency in determining whether a PIA is required.
-These considerations should not be read as a requirement to develop a Privacy Act SORN or PIA for use of a federated credential alone.
-In many cases it will make the most sense to draft a PIA and SORN that encompasses the entire digital authentication process or includes the digital authentication process as part of a larger programmatic PIA that discusses the program or benefit the agency is establishing online access.
+These considerations should not be read as a requirement to develop a Privacy Act SORN or PIA for the use of a federated transaction alone.
+In many cases, it will make the most sense to draft a PIA and SORN that encompass the entire digital authentication process or include the digital authentication process as part of a larger programmatic PIA that discusses the program or benefit the agency is establishing online access.

-Due to the many components of digital authentication, it is important for the SAOP to have an awareness and understanding of each individual component.
-For example, other privacy artifacts may be applicable to an agency offering or using federated IdP or RP services, such as Data Use Agreements, Computer Matching Agreements, etc. The SAOP can assist the agency in determining what additional requirements apply.
-Moreover, a thorough understanding of the individual components of digital authentication will enable the SAOP to thoroughly assess and mitigate privacy risks either through compliance processes or by other means.
+Due to the many components of digital authentication, it is important for the SAOP to be aware of and understand each individual component.
+For example, other privacy artifacts may be applicable to an agency that offers or uses federated IdP or RP services (e.g., Data Use Agreements, Computer Matching Agreements).
+The SAOP can assist the agency in determining what additional requirements apply.
+Moreover, a thorough understanding of the individual components of digital authentication will enable the SAOP to properly assess and mitigate privacy risks, either through compliance processes or by other means.

 Blinding in Proxied Federation

-Technical means such as blinding can increase effectiveness of these policies by making the data more difficult to obtain.
+Blinding can also increase the effectiveness of these policies by making the data more difficult to obtain.
 A proxy-based system has three parties, and the proxy can be used to hide information from one or more of the parties, including itself.
 In a double-blind proxy, the IdP and RP do not know each other’s identities, and their relationship is only with the proxy.
-In a triple-blind proxy, the proxy additionally does not have insight into the data being passed through it.
-As the level of blinding increases, the technical and operational implementation complexity may increase.
-Since proxies need to map transactions to the appropriate parties on either side as well as manage the keys for all parties in the transaction, fully triple-blind proxies are very difficult to implement in practice.
+In a triple-blind proxy, the proxy does not have insight into the data being passed through it.
+As the level of blinding increases, the technical and operational implementation complexity may also increase.
+Since proxies need to map transactions to the appropriate parties on either side and manage the cryptographic keys for all parties in the transaction, fully triple-blind proxies are very difficult to implement in practice.

-Even with the use of blinding technologies, a blinded party may still infer protected subscriber information through released attribute data or metadata, such as by analysis of timestamps, attribute bundle sizes, or attribute signer information.
-The IdP could consider additional privacy-enhancing approaches to reduce the risk of revealing identifying information of the entities participating in the federation.
+Even with the use of blinding technologies, a blinded party may still infer protected subscriber information through released attribute data or metadata (e.g., by analyzing timestamps, attribute bundle sizes, or attribute signer information).
+The IdP could consider additional privacy-enhancing approaches to reduce the risk of revealing identifying information about the entities participating in the federation.

-The following table illustrates a spectrum of blinding implementations used in proxied federation.
-This table is intended to be illustrative, and is neither comprehensive nor technology-specific.
+Table 5 shows a spectrum of blinding implementations used in proxied federation.
+This table is intended to be illustrative and is neither comprehensive nor technology-specific.

-Proxy Type RP knows IdP IdP knows RP Proxy can track subscriptions between RP and IdP Proxy can see attributes of Subscriber
+Proxy Type RP knows IdP IdP knows RP Proxy can track between RP & IdP Proxy can see attributes of Subscriber

 Non-Blinding Proxy Yes Yes Yes N/A